rjpbonnal/torque_rm/README.md

 ## Configuration

+### byHand

+TORQUE_RM uses `yaml` configuration, user can create such a file in his/her home directory:

+    touch ~/.torque_rm.yaml

+and fill it with similar details:

+    ---
+    :hostname: deep.space.nine
+    :path: /usr/bin

 ### Saving

 It is possible to save in a configuration file `server` and `path`.
-User can sare a configuration file:
+User can save a configuration file:

     TORQUE.qcommands_path='/usr/bin'
     TORQUE.server = "my_grid.remote.net"